 Change the Narrative!

 We would love you to take your passion for historical research and help us tell the stories of Dartmouth that have never been told.
-For the 2018-2019 academic year, the Dartmouth College Library will be conducting a one-year historical accountability pilot initiative in collaboration with the College's plan for Inclusive Excellence.
-Here at Rauner, we need your help.
+The Dartmouth College Library is continuing its two-year historical accountability pilot initiative as part of Dartmouth's plan for Inclusive Excellence.
+So, we need your help!

 Perhaps you’ve visited Rauner Library for a class, learned something about Dartmouth's past, and now wish you had the time to explore our collections in more depth.
-Maybe you’ve read an interesting Rauner blog post about student life on campus or seen a captivating Rauner Instagram image and been curious about what other stories might be waiting for you within the archives.
-If this sounds like you, consider applying now for the Rauner Student Research Fellowship!
+Maybe you’ve read an interesting blog post about student life on campus or seen a captivating Instagram image and been curious about what other stories might be waiting for you within the archives.
+If this sounds like you, consider applying for the Historical Accountability Student Research Fellowship!

-Rauner Special Collections Library is offering three, term-long student research fellowships to assist Dartmouth students in exploring our collections and creating original content based upon primary sources.
-The Rauner Student Research Fellow Program will provide funds for room, board, and a term-long stipend of $2,500 for a Dartmouth student researcher during one of their off terms in the 2018-19 academic year.
-This year, in recognition of the College’s 250th anniversary, the focal point for proposals will be Dartmouth’s past.
-Specifically, we are looking for research proposals that delve into untold stories from Dartmouth’s history that elucidate issues of inclusivity and diversity on campus.
+The pilot initiative, which is based at Rauner Special Collections Library, is offering four, term-long, full-time student research fellowships to assist Dartmouth students in exploring our collections and creating original content based upon primary sources.
+The Historical Accountability Student Research Fellowship Program will provide a term-long stipend of $2,500 and funds for room and board for a Dartmouth student researcher during one of their off terms.
+We are looking for research proposals that delve into untold or undertold stories from Dartmouth’s history that elucidate issues of inclusion and diversity on campus.

 During the length of your fellowship term at Rauner, you’ll pursue your own research interests related to institutional history.
-The fellowship will culminate in a real-world product, whether that be an academic journal article, work of literature, artistic performance, conference paper, or similar accomplishment.
+The fellowship will culminate in a real-world product of your choosing.
 Whatever your product, the Library will make it freely available through our website.

-Come to Rauner and help us open up Dartmouth's story.
+Come to Special Collections and help us open up Dartmouth's story.
 We’re excited to see what you can do!

-The Rauner Student Research Fellowship is open to anyone who is currently a student at Dartmouth College.
-We will select students who are advancing work that sheds light on Dartmouth's historical legacy related to diversity and inclusivity.
+The Historical Accountability Student Research Fellowship is open to anyone who is currently an undergraduate student at Dartmouth College.
+The Library is deeply committed to Dartmouth’s diversity, inclusion, and social justice goals as evidenced in the Office of the Provost's Diversity and Inclusion Plan.
+We seek to attract talented individuals, and in particular members of historically underrepresented groups, to conduct research that sheds light on Dartmouth's historical legacy.
+To that end, the Library encourages applications from individuals from diverse backgrounds and others who may contribute to the diversity of our fellowship program.
 Projects must make substantive use of Rauner materials.
 Creative, digital, research, and performance projects are all welcome.

 Criteria for selection will include: